nimra936/Rock_Paper_Scissor_Game/README.md

 - Python 3.x
 - No third-party libraries required (only random module from standard library)

+---

-## ⚙️ Upgrade ideas
+## ⚙️ Upcoming Upgrades

-We can upgrade it for more impact:
+I plan to enhance this project soon with the following improvements:

-Add a GUI using Tkinter, PyGame, or Kivy
+- Add a graphical user interface (GUI) using Tkinter, PyGame, or Kivy

-Add a score history using file I/O or database
+- Implement score history saving via file I/O or a database

-Turn it into a web app using Flask
+- Develop a web version using Flask

-Add unit tests with pytest or unittest
+- Include unit testing with pytest or unittest frameworks

-Package it as a CLI tool using argparse
+- Package the game as a CLI tool with argparse for better command-line usability

+Stay tuned for these exciting updates!